Tobacco Control, Smoking Products and Smoke-Free Environments

 For further information on legislated smoke-free areas and DOSAs see the Smoke-Free Public Places Act 2003 and Smoking in Cars with Children (Prohibition) Act 2011.

-Penalties apply for smoking in an enclosed public place, in an outdoor eating and drinking area, at an underage function, or in a car when children are present.
+Penalties may apply for smoking or vaping in a smoke-free public place.
 These penalties apply to the use of tobacco products and electronic cigarettes.

 Access Canberra is responsible for enforcing the ACT’s smoke-free public places legislation.
 For more information visit the Access Canberra website.
 The smoking in cars legislation is enforced by ACT Policing.